Search the GFME glossary for key terms used throughout our courses.

 B

-back plane cap
+Back plane cap

-base bracket gondola
+Base bracket gondola

-base deck
+Base deck

-The bottom shelf of the gondola.
+The bottom shelf of the gondola fixture.

-base structure
+Base structure

 The base unit of a gondola.
 The base structure contains the optional, adjustable gondola feet and supports the uprights and bottom shelf.